leon4rd/test/README.md

-## What do you get when you cross a snowman with a vampire?
-Frostbite.
+## How do hens stay fit?
+They always egg-cercise!